themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 A few things happening here.
 First, down at the bottom, notice that we're assigning the `exportData` function we've defined to `Modules.server.exportData`.
 What this is doing is helping us to namespace the `exportData` function and expose it to the server.
 By doing this, we can get access to `exportData` while keeping the rest of our methods in this file private.
 Why do that?
 The big reason is to avoid naming conflicts, but also because it's a bit tidier.

 Up at the top, notice that we're loading in the NPM packages that we setup at the beginning of the recipe.
 Again, we're using these to help us export some of our data in the `XML` format and create a `.zip` archive that we can send back to the client.
-That may sound scary, but as we'll see, they're usage is pretty straightforward.
+That may sound scary, but as we'll see, their usage is pretty straightforward.

 Inside of `exportData`, we start to get our hands dirty.
 First, we're calling to another method called `_initializeZipArchive()`.
 Here's how it looks: